zainezq/garden-web-port/content/Technical/setting-up.md

 ## Summary

 This was a very fun thing to do, as I was able to use the knowledge I had from the Advanced Networking module to configure the DNS records for my website.

-> “You don't learn to walk by following rules.
-You learn by doing, and by falling over”. — Richard Branson